AtomFormat/eslint-format/README.md

 ## A Note About Settings

-If Use Global is on, Atom will use the global ESLint.
-The path to it is figured out by running `npm get prefix`.
-If this fails for any reason, you can set the global path manually in Global Node Installation Path.

-If Use Global is off, Atom will try to find a local installation in the project folder, look if there's ESLint in `${PROJECT_ROOT}/node_modules` and use it if found.
+Atom will try to find a local installation in the project folder, look if there's ESLint in `${PROJECT_ROOT}/node_modules` and use it if found.

 The path to the local node_modules folder can be a path relative to the project or an absolute path and should end in /node_modules/.
 This path is used if the other methods of discovery have failed.